 ---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|

-Planting Eastern Redbud trees (Cercis canadensis), blueberries (Vaccinium spp), and native azaleas (Rhododendron spp) provides nectar for spring-flying butterflies like Sleepy Duskywings.
-Make sure to look for this species in early spring (March to April).
+Planting Eastern Redbuds (Cercis canadensis), blueberries (Vaccinium spp.), and native plums (Prunus spp.) provides nectar for spring-flying butterflies like Sleepy Duskywings.

 Click on individual photos to view a larger version that includes photo credits, county, and date.